Korachof/TrashQuest/README.md

 - From `SignupPage`, returning users can navigate back to `/login`.

 This structure ensures clear, intuitive onboarding with room for future logic integration.

+### Shared Styles

+All layout-related styles are extracted into `styles/layout.js` for reuse across components.

+Current shared constants include:

+- `layoutPageStyleWrapper`: wraps overall page structure (used in `PageLayout.jsx`)
+- `layoutMainContainerStyle`: used for central page content alignment (used in `MainContainer.jsx`)
+- `navContainer`: navigation layout styling for header components

+This approach ensures consistent spacing, sizing, and alignment throughout TrashQuest without relying on external CSS files.

 ### Shared Form Styling